 - We all go a bit biblical / Sir Ian McKellen and start using the phrase “this too shall pass”.
-I for one had never in my life uttered that combination of words until I started reassuring other mums that, yes, their baby will at some point stop vomitting / will sleep better / will like carrot again / will stop harrassing the cat etc etc
+I for one had never in my life uttered that combination of words until I started reassuring other mums that, yes, their baby will at some point stop vomiting / will sleep better / will like carrot again / will stop harassing the cat etc etc

 - My life now has a heartbeat as a soundtrack.
 Everything seems more exciting when her monitor is on.
 Watching the TV – will their lilies open on judging day on The Big Allotment challenge?!
-Cooking dinner – what if I can’t find the spiralizer?!
+Cooking dinner – what if the leeks are on the turn?!
 Writing a blog post – god it’s like the written version of Homeland!

 - Ewan is for me, not her.
 Whilst she is now nunplussed, I simply can’t drop off without his harpy loveliness.
 She’s moving into her own room at the weekend, he’s not.
 It will also be a blessing not to see his creepy face in night vision on the monitor – he’s almost as scary as the time a fly landed on the camera and we were convinced someone was stood there watching her and flew into her room, ready to rumble!